activeloopai/deeplake/README.md

 Deep Lake offers integrations with other tools in order to streamline your deep learning workflows.
 Current integrations include:

 * **Model Training**
   * Stream data while training thousands of pre-built models using [MMDetection](https://github.com/open-mmlab/mmdetection), a popular open-source object detection toolbox based on PyTorch.
+Learn more in [this tutorial](https://docs.activeloop.ai/tutorials/training-models/training-models-using-mmdetection)

 * **Experiment Tracking**
   * Track experiments and achieve full model reproducibility using Deep Lake and [Weights & Biases](https://wandb.ai/).
 Our integration automatically pushes dataset-related information (uri, commit hash, view id) to your W&B runs.
 Further details are available [in our model-reproducibility playbook](https://docs.activeloop.ai/playbooks/training-reproducibility-with-wandb).